Italy to see if Gazprom amends contracts before weighing state of alert - source | Headlines

 Italy to see if Gazprom amends contracts before weighing state of alert - source

+Italy will wait to see if Gazprom sends contract amendments to gas operators before deciding whether to impose a state of alert over supplies, an Italian government source said.
+Earlier on Wednesday, Germany activated the 'early warning phase' of an emergency plan to manage gas supplies in case of a disruption or halt in supplies from Russia.

-Italy will wait to see if Gazprom sends contract amendments to gas operators before it takes any decision on imposing a state of alert over gas supplies, an Italian government source said.
+Italy will wait to see if Gazprom sends contract amendments to gas operators before deciding whether to impose a state of alert over supplies, an Italian government source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)